-Radio: He has been a guest on the Jim Engster Show (NPR), The Eric Metaxas Show (nationally syndicated on 200+ stations), Everyday Heroes (Wall Street Business Network), the Rod Arquette Show (KNRS), the Rob Schilling Show (WINA), and numerous other programs.
+Radio: He has been a guest on The Rich Valdes Show (nationally syndicated), The Jim Engster Show (NPR), The Eric Metaxas Show (nationally syndicated), Everyday Heroes (Wall Street Business Network), the Rod Arquette Show (KNRS), the Rob Schilling Show (WINA), and numerous other programs.

-Print: Jim has authored analyses that have been published by the Daily Caller, Gale Cengage Learning, the Foundation for Economic Education, Wall Street Journal, the Washington Examiner, Life News, the Reason Foundation, the Jefferson Policy Journal, Crisis Magazine, TheBlaze, and dozens of other publications.
+Print: Jim has authored analyses that have been published by the Daily Caller, Gale Cengage Learning, the Foundation for Economic Education, Epoch Times, the Washington Examiner, the Tennessee Star, Life News, the Reason Foundation, TheBlaze, and dozens of other publications.

 Speaking Engagements: He has spoken in many venues and has been the keynote speaker for events at Brown University, Morris County College, varied churches, and the Manhattan Libertarian Party.

 Agresti has conducted extensive research on the following issues and is able to share his knowledge with diverse audiences ranging from elementary school students to Ph.D.’s.

 Jim Agresti is married to an amazing woman and has two wonderful children.
 He is also very grateful to have a tremendous extended family and loyal friends, some for more than 40 years.

 Jim was an avid wrestler in high school and was the President of Delta Tau Delta fraternity at Brown University.